 click here to read the final post for CA ’18:

 California Part III, to include: 3 Rivers to Sequoia, Yosemite, and Mammoth.

-(This was my second time ever visiting CA. The first time I stayed between Fresno and Laguna Beach, including Santa Monica and Los Angeles, it was 2008 and my first ever solo trip anywhere).
+(This was my second time ever visiting CA. I waited entirely too long from my first trip- 10 years prior, in 2008 I stayed between Fresno and Laguna Beach to include Santa Monica and Los Angeles, it was my first ever solo trip anywhere).

 I didn’t wait that long to make my 3rd trip back.
 Less than a year from this road trip I did it again.
 I drove across the country in 2019 to Dana Point.
 On the way I stopped in Joshua Tree for a few days, Palm Springs, and also traveled the remainder of US-1 from Dana Point south to San Diego to see some friends.